rewrking/nodemailer-mjml-sender/README.md

-# nodemailer-mjml-wrapper
+# nodemailer-mjml-sender

-"EmailSender" wrapper class around nodeemailer & MJML.
+"EmailSender" wrapper class around nodemailer & MJML.
 Simply read from an mjml file, setup the transporter & sender, and voila!

 The MJML template can take basic handlebars-style variables like `{{ variable }}`.